onflow/flow-go/consensus/hotstuff/README.md

 ![](/docs/HotStuffEventLoop.png)

-* `HotStuffEngine` and `ChainComplianceLayer` do not contain any core HotStuff logic.
-They are responsible for relaying HotStuff messages and validating block payloads respectively.
+* `MessageHub` is responsible for relaying HotStuff messages, incoming messages are relayed to respective modules depending on message type.
+Outgoing messages are relayed to committee using p2p communication.
+* `compliance.Core` is responsible for processing incoming blocks, caching if needed, validating, extending state and publishing to
+HotStuff for further processing.
+* `compliance.Engine` performs work scheduling logic for `compliance.Core`, doesn't perform any business logic.
 * `EventLoop` buffers all incoming events, so `EventHandler` can process one event at a time in a single thread.
 * `EventHandler` orchestrates all HotStuff components and implements [HotStuff's state machine](/docs/StateMachine.png).
 The event handler is designed to be executed single-threaded.
-* `Communicator` relays outgoing HotStuff messages (votes and block proposals)
+* `SafetyRules` tracks the latest vote, the latest timeout and determines whether to vote for a block.
-* `Pacemaker` is a basic PaceMaker to ensure liveness by keeping the majority of committee replicas in the same view
+* `Pacemaker` is an implementation of Active PaceMaker to ensure liveness by keeping the majority of committee replicas in the same view.
+Tracks current view.
 * `Forks` maintains an in-memory representation of all blocks `b`, whose view is larger or equal to the view of the latest finalized block (known to this specific replica).
-As blocks with missing ancestors are cached outside of HotStuff (by the Chain Compliance Layer), all blocks stored in `Forks` are guaranteed to be connected to the genesis block (or the trusted checkpoint from which the replica started).
-Internally, `Forks` consists of multiple layers:
-   - `LevelledForest`: A blockchain forms a Tree.
-When removing all blocks with views strictly smaller than the last finalized block, the chain decomposes into multiple disconnected trees.
-In graph theory, such structure is a forest.
-To separate general graph-theoretical concepts from the concrete block-chain application, `LevelledForest` refers to blocks as graph `vertices` and to a block's view number as `level`.
-The `LevelledForest` is an in-memory data structure to store and maintain a levelled forest.
-It provides functions to add vertices, query vertices by their ID (block's hash), query vertices by level, query the children of a vertex, and prune vertices by level (remove them from memory).
+As blocks with missing ancestors are cached outside HotStuff (by the Chain Compliance Layer), all blocks stored in `Forks` are guaranteed to be connected to the genesis block (or the trusted checkpoint from which the replica started). `Forks` is implemented using `LevelledForest`: A blockchain forms a Tree, when removing all blocks with views strictly smaller than the last finalized block, the chain decomposes into multiple disconnected trees, in graph theory, such structure is a forest, to separate general graph-theoretical concepts from the concrete blockchain application, `LevelledForest` refers to blocks as graph `vertices` and to a block's view number as `level`, the `LevelledForest` is an in-memory data structure to store and maintain a levelled forest, it provides functions to add vertices, query vertices by their ID (block's hash), query vertices by level, query the children of a vertex, and prune vertices by level (remove them from memory).
-   - `Finalizer`: the finalizer uses the `LevelledForest` to store blocks.
-The Finalizer tracks the locked and finalized blocks.
-Furthermore, it evaluates whether a block is safe to vote for.
-   - `ForkChoice`: implements the fork choice rule.
-Currently, `NewestForkChoice` always uses the quorum certificate (QC) with the largest view to build a new block (i.e. the fork a super-majority voted for most recently).
-   - `Forks` is the highest level.
-It bundles the `Finalizer` and `ForkChoice` into one component.
+`Forks` tracks the finalized blocks and triggers finalization events whenever it observes a valid extension to the chain of finalized blocks.
 * `Validator` validates the HotStuff-relevant aspects of
    - QC: total weight of all signers is more than 2/3 of committee weight, validity of signatures, view number is strictly monotonously increasing
+   - TC: total weight of all signers is more than 2/3 of committee weight, validity of signatures, proof for entering view.
-   - block proposal: from designated primary for the block's respective view, contains proposer's vote for its own block, QC in block is valid
+   - block proposal: from designated primary for the block's respective view, contains proposer's vote for its own block, QC in block is valid, TC if needed is valid.
    - vote: validity of signature, voter is has positive weight
 * `VoteAggregator` caches votes on a per-block basis and builds QC if enough votes have been accumulated.
+* `TimeoutAggregator` caches timeouts on a per-view basis and builds TC if enough timeouts have been accumulated.
+Performs validation and verification of timeouts.
 * `Voter` tracks the view of the latest vote and determines whether or not to vote for a block (by calling `forks.IsSafeBlock`)
 * `Committee` maintains the list of all authorized network members and their respective weight on a per-block basis.
 Furthermore, the committee contains the primary selection algorithm.
 * `BlockProducer` constructs the payload of a block, after the HotStuff core logic has decided which fork to extend